 From cradling newborn babies to caring for the elderly, every day in the life of a nurse promises to bring new experiences and forge touching memories.
 “I once got a chance to take care of Mother Theresa when she was admitted at AIIMS,” reminisces Vice Principal Avarachan.

 Some sort of healthcare is needed everywhere.
-Hospitals, of course, are the most obvious workplace, but a nurse is needed in healthcare spaces as diverse as outpatient facilities, mental health centres, rehabilitation centres, community health centres, private clinics, ambulatory care centres, old-age homes, nursing homes, and even patients’ homes.
-Hospice organisations that take care of seriously ill patients require the caring, supportive, empathetic, dependable and gentle nature of nurses.
+Hospitals, of course, are the most obvious workplace, but a nurse is needed in healthcare spaces as diverse as outpatient facilities, mental health centers, rehabilitation centers, community health centers, private clinics, ambulatory care centers, old-age homes, nursing homes, and even patients’ homes.
+Hospice organizations that take care of seriously ill patients require the caring, supportive, empathetic, dependable and gentle nature of nurses.
 Here, they respond to not only medical symptoms and pain but also spiritual and emotional needs of these patients.

-As per the Indian Nursing Council, anyone between the ages of 17-35 who secures a minimum of 50 per cent marks from a recognised board in the 10+2 exams is fit to apply for courses in nursing.
+As per the Indian Nursing Council, anyone between the ages of 17-35 who secures a minimum of 50 percent marks from a recognized board in the 10+2 exams is fit to apply for courses in nursing.
 This is relaxed for reserved categories.
 For the four-year Bachelor of Science, Nursing (B.Sc.
 Nursing) and B.Sc.
-Nursing (Honours) degrees, having Physics, Chemistry and Biology in senior secondary years is a must.
+Nursing (Honours) degrees, having Physics, Chemistry, and Biology in senior secondary years is a must.
 But rest easy; this does not close the doors to nursing aspirants from other backgrounds.
 They can choose to go in for a diploma course instead, which waives that criterion.
 A General Nursing and Midwifery (GNM) course takes three years to complete.
-In fact, it’s easy to boost a GNM diploma to the degree-level.
+In fact, it’s easy to boost a GNM diploma to the degree level.
 A two-year Post Basic B.Sc.
-Nursing course offers students an opportunity to climb the career ladder.
+The nursing course offers students an opportunity to climb the career ladder.

-Courses for becoming a health worker mainly prepare students to work in community settings like primary healthcare centres and sub-centres.
+Courses for becoming a health worker mainly prepare students to work in community settings like primary healthcare centers and sub-centers.
 Auxiliary Nurse Midwife is another two-year course available.
 Different institutions and universities hold separate entrance exams for all courses.
-Hospitals typically hire nurses with a BSc, GNM or higher certifications like MSc, MPhil. and PhD.
+Hospitals typically hire nurses with a BSc, GNM or higher certifications like MSc, MPhil. and Ph.D.

 On the other hand, an ANM diploma will suffice for finding work in small clinics.
 Teaching jobs also require a degree.

 Many nurses go in for higher education to deepen their knowledge and advance their career prospects.
-Specialised M.Sc.
+Specialized M.Sc.
 Nursing certificates add an attractive feather to their caps, giving an edge when it comes to job applications.
-Areas of specialisation in M.Sc.
-Nursing include Medical Surgical Nursing, Community Health Nursing, Paediatric Nursing and Gynaecology and Psychiatry, and many more.
+Areas of specialization in M.Sc.
+Nursing includes Medical Surgical Nursing, Community Health Nursing, Paediatric Nursing and Gynaecology and Psychiatry, and many more.

-These specializations are further divided into sub-specialisations.
-Another route for specialisations can be a diploma in the likes of psychiatric nursing, neurosurgical nursing, critical care nursing and more.
+These specializations are further divided into sub-specializations.
+Another route for specializations can be a diploma in the likes of psychiatric nursing, neurosurgical nursing, critical care nursing and more.

 The Indian Nursing Council has announced an exciting prospect for nurses to become Nurse Practitioners.
 Though this course doesn’t award an M.B.B.S. degree, it will train nurses to assist and practice in the absence of doctors.